RK11DZ/Fix-slow-internet-in-Arch-Linux/README.md

 Use this script at your own risk.
 It is optimized for performance but might not be ideal for all systems or networks.
 Always monitor your network behavior after applying changes.

 ---
-Made with 💻 and 🧠 for power users.